twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/keyboard-shortcuts/README.md

 ### Custom keyboard shortcuts

 With the help of new Flex APIs, it is possible to add custom shortcuts like described [here](https://www.twilio.com/docs/flex/developer/ui/modify-keyboard-shortcuts#add-custom-shortcuts).
-The following list of custom shortuts are all custom values preconfigured as a part of this [plugin](flex-keyboard-shortcuts/src/utils/CustomKeyboardShortcuts.ts).
+The following list of custom shortcuts are all custom values preconfigured as a part of this [plugin](flex-keyboard-shortcuts/src/utils/CustomKeyboardShortcuts.ts).

 | Action                            | Description                                                                                                                                                                                                                | Shortcut               |
 | --------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------- |